You First, Mumma.

 -

-Expert-led education about mental health and wellbeing, birth, breastfeeding, babywearing, and the Possums approach to caring for your little one during postpartum.
+Expert-led education about mental health and wellbeing, birth, breastfeeding, babywearing, pelvic floor health, and the Possums approach to caring for your little one during postpartum.

 -

-Pre-natal yoga for nourishing your body and mind.
+2 x pre-natal yoga sessions for nourishing your body and mind.

 -